-Known as CVS\Caremark until 2014, CVS Health was formed in 2007 from the merger of drugstore chain CVS and pharmacy benefits manager Caremark.
-The resulting company is now America's biggest overall pharmacy healthcare provider, with sales of $177.5bn in 2016.
-Larry Merlo is group CEO.
-It operates through two main divisions.
-CVS is the country's #2 retail pharmacy chain by outlets behind Walgreens, selling pharmaceuticals, OTC healthcare and general beauty products, including many own-label items, through a network of around 9,710 stores as well as online.
+Known as CVS\Caremark until 2014, CVS Health was formed in 2007 from the merger of drugstore chain CVS and pharmacy benefits manager Caremark, and a series of further deals have created a mammoth business with sales reaching a new high of $256.8bn in 2019.
+Net income that year was $6.6bn.
+The group now operates through three main divisions.
+CVS is the country's #2 retail pharmacy chain by outlets behind Walgreens, selling pharmaceuticals, OTC healthcare and general beauty products, including many own-label items, through a network of around 9,900 stores as well as online.
 More than 1,100 outlets also have walk-in MinuteClinic health centres.
-The estate includes around 1,600 in-store pharmacies and clinics in stores of discount retailer Target, acquired in 2015.
-The group filled some 1.2bn retail prescriptions in 2016, equivalent to 24% of the total US market.
+The estate includes almost 1,700 in-store pharmacies and clinics in outlets of discount retailer Target.
+The group filled some 1.4bn retail prescriptions in 2019, equivalent to over a quarter of the total US market.
 In 2014, CVS scored a sizeable moral victory when it stopped selling tobacco products, at a cost of around $2bn in gross sales per year.
 It is currently the only major chain to have done so.
-Separate division Caremark is one of the biggest US pharmacy benefits managers, processing mail order and internet prescriptions and negotiating healthcare benefits processing on behalf of some 90m plan members and 68,000 pharmacies nationally.
-This is currently the fastest-growing part of the group, and it overtook retail pharmacy as the biggest business in 2012.
+Separate division Caremark is one of the biggest US pharmacy benefits managers, processing mail order and internet prescriptions and negotiating healthcare benefits processing on behalf of some 105m plan members and 68,000 pharmacies nationally.
+This is currently the fastest-growing part of the group, and overtook retail pharmacy as the biggest business in 2012.
 In 2015, the group acquired specialist rival OmniCare for $12.7bn including debt.
-In 2017, CVS announced an even more ambitious deal to acquire the country's #3 health insurer Aetna for $69bn, to combine pharmacies, benefits management and health insurance under a single umbrella.
-That deal is subject to approval.
+In 2017, CVS announced an even more ambitious deal to acquire the country's #3 health insurer Aetna for $70bn, to combine pharmacies, benefits management and health insurance under a single umbrella.
+That deal was approved by regulators in 2018 with minor provisions and completed at the end of the year.
+Aetna serves around 37m Americans with health insurance products and services.
+Larry Merlo is group CEO, but will hand over that role in Feb 2021 to Karen Lynch, previously president of Aetna.
 CVS started in 1963 as Consumer Value Stores, before being bought by general retailer Melville Corp.
 Over the next 50 years, a succession of other national or regional drugstore businesses were acquired and absorbed, of which the two biggest deals were for Revco in 1997 and Eckerd in 2004.
 Caremark was originally a division of what is still the medical devices manufacturer Baxter International.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Adbrands Weekly Update 7th Dec 2017: US pharmacy retailer and benefits manager CVS Health reached an agreement to acquire insurer Aetna for $69bn in cash and stock.
 Reports of negotiations first emerged at the beginning of last month.
 The leaders of both groups said the deal was necessary to curtail the soaring costs of healthcare, which are growing at "an unsustainable rate" according to CVS CEO Larry Merlo.
 CVS is the second-largest pharmacy retailer in the US (behind Walgreens) but also manages a large pharmacy benefits operation which negotiates with drug companies and other providers over costs.
 Aetna is one of the companies on whose behalf they negotiate, the #3 health insurer in the US, covering just over 22m members.
 The combined group aims to merge CVS's infrastructure with Aetna's patient data to offer a more all-encompassing service offering better care at lower cost.
 A key aim will be to convert more of CVS's existing outlets into nurse-staffed healthcare clinics that would help reduce bills raised to insurers from third-party providers such as hospitals.
 Aetna CEO Mark Bertolini (who could make as much as $500m in cash and stock if the deal goes through) suggested these could be the healthcare equivalent to the "Genius Bars" in Apple stores.
 Further expansion into patient care would also help insulate CVS from an expected move by Amazon into prescription sales.
 "Everything that we're talking about is a complement to the care that is provided by the physician," CVS CEO Merlo told investors.
 The missing link, though, is those actual qualified physicians, who of course play a dominant role in the healthcare process.
 Some of CVS's rivals, most notably UnitedHealth and Kaiser Permanente, already own doctors' practices or even hospitals.
 Those are likely to be the next items on CVS's shopping list, but they'd better be quick.
 Separately this week UnitedHealth's Optum health service division expanded its own portfolio with the purchase of DaVita Inc's doctors group, one of the biggest in the US, for $4.9bn.
 It operates around 320 primary care clinics and urgent care centres, and employs more that 2,200 staff - doctors as well as nurses and physician assistants.